 Tourism on the Gold Coast is impossible to deny and without it, the city perhaps wouldn’t survive.
 Tourism however, can impart a state of confusion for citizens like myself.
 I grew up on the Gold Coast and feel a sense of patriotism toward it.
 But this patriotism is imbued with concern.
 What does being a Gold Coaster really mean?
 It’s a difficult question to answer as the city’s identity is built around the identity of others.

-By photographing the architectural and minimal landscapes of the city’s industrial areas, I endeavour to address the question of Gold Coast identity by representing the fundamental, often-unseen environment around us.
+By photographing the city’s urban landscapes, I endeavour to address the question of Gold Coast identity by representing the fundamental, often-unseen environment around us.